llwg/trip1/japan.md

 I wanted to go to restaurant called Denny's , because I have seen that 'family restaurants' are cool and epic in Japan. and also because there is Denny's in USA so it would be cool to go to Denny's in Japan.
 So, i walked to a Denny's.

 When i arrived at Denny's i gained Anxiety and did not want to go into Denny's.
-So i continued walking North and West within Shinjuku, because in that direction i read was some kind of Korea-Town area, which sounded Interesting.
+So i continued walking North and East within Shinjuku, because in that direction i read was some kind of Korea-Town area, which sounded Interesting.

-On the way i bought three Rice Balls and a bottle of Tea at a seven-eleven. and then i kept walking West and North intending to sit down somewhere when i found a spot to sit down and Eat them.
+On the way i bought three Rice Balls and a bottle of Tea at a seven-eleven. and then i kept walking East and North intending to sit down somewhere when i found a spot to sit down and Eat them.

 Eventually i reached some kind of area that looked like a Korea-Town because there was Korean Writing on signs and stuff. however i did not find a place to sit ; i went to some kind of park thing but it was closed , so i simply ate some rice ball standing in street.
 I continued to walk around and sometimes eat rice ball and drink tea , and i think i also got some fruits drink from a vending machine and drank that, yum!.